fiizii/djmserver/README.md

 ### Setup
 0. Extract this project into your music directory , whatever contains your track folders / list.
-It will broadcast any audio file from the directory it's extracted in.
+It will broadcast any audio file - and the folders containing audio - from the directory it's extracted in.
 1. Run `quick.bat`.
 2. Run `node index.js`.
 (First run generates config and exits).
 3. Edit `.mrepo/conf.yaml`: set `ready: true` and copy the `key`.